2020 Month End Close Checklist Excel Template

 Don’t worry, we've got you.
-Here's a list of common close items, but we also happy to provide you with our own best practice month end close checklist template.
-Then, you can customize your new, standardized month end checklist as you see fit.
+Here's a list of common month end closing items, but we are also happy to provide you with our own best practice month end close checklist template.
+Then, you can customize your new, standardized month end checklist as you see fit for next month.

 Cash and Cash Equivalents